 Frequently Asked Questions about Serotonin

-Q. What is serotonin syndrome and how common is it?
+Q. What is the link between serotonin and depression?